 When you create a project, the name you give it will be displayed here, as a hyperlink.
 Clicking the link will open the project.

 On the left-hand side of the start screen, there are two links: "New Project" and "Open Project".
 To get started, click the New Project link.
-When you do, you'll see this dialogue box appear in Version 2012 and 2013:
+For Community 20017 users, you won't see the links.
+Instead, click File > New > Project.

 Visual Studio Community 2015 is very similar, except it has more options:

 Select the Visual Basic item, on the left hand side.
 You'll then see the type of projects you can create.
-As a beginner, you'll normally want the option "Windows Forms Application".
+As a beginner, you'll normally want the option "Windows Forms Application" (Windows Forms App in Community 2017).
 This means that you're going to be designing a programme to run on a computer running the Microsoft Windows operating system.

-If you look in the Name textbox at the bottom, you'll see it says "WindowsApplication1".
+If you look in the Name textbox at the bottom, you'll see it says WindowsApplication1 or WindowsApp1.
 This is the default name for your projects.
 It's not a good idea to keep this name.
 After all, you don't want all of your projects to be called "WindowsApplication1", "WindowsApplication2", etc. So click inside this textbox and change this Name to the following:

 My First Project